 Strata Rock is a name given commercially to the stone due to it’s a close resemblance to sandstones often found with uniform layers imprinted along its surface.
 The name is very similar to the term rock strata (or stratum for plural), which is used to describe stacked layers of generally any type of sedimentary rock.

 This type of sandstone is commonly misidentified with Pagoda Rock.
 One major difference between the two variations of sedimentary stone is the consistency in layers found throughout the rocks when cutting in half.
 Strata Rocks only show the stacked layering on the surface while Pagoda Rocks show the bedded sheet pattern all the way down to the core.

 Strata Rocks have the density of a typical sandstone.
 Weighing between 2.00 to 2.60 grams per centimeter, the tightly compacted quartz makes this stone a solid material to use in aquascaping.
-The coarse-grained minerals visible with the naked eye is rough to the touch with little porosity due to the clay matrix evenly cementing the sand together.
+The coarse-grained minerals visible with the naked eye are rough to the touch with little porosity due to the clay matrix evenly cementing the sand together.

 Like most sandstones, Strata Rock rarely exhibits fossils or fossilized fragments.
 The distinguishing feature that separates the stone physically from any other is the vertical bedding pattern carved into the surface.
 Strong winds grazing the rocks face slowly sculpt small lines across it making uniform markings.

 Strata Rocks will mainly consist of either tan or reddish-brown colors.
 This is attributed to the oxidized metals like iron and magnesium mixed into the clay during formation.
 Over time, small amounts of the oxidized metals will weather away into the tank.
 This is beneficial for plants sharing the enclosure and shouldn’t leech fast enough to effect softwater inhabitants negatively.